rotationalio/rotational.io/content/en/blog/2023-11-02-reinforcement-learning-model-versioning-and-tetris.md

 ---
 title: "Reinforcement Learning, Model Versioning... and Tetris"
 slug: "reinforcement-learning-model-versioning-and-tetris"
-date: "2023-10-31T12:17:37-05:00"
+date: "2023-11-02T11:46:04-04:00"
-draft: true
+draft: false
 image: img/blog/gameboy.jpg
 photo_credit: "Photo by Ravi Palwe on Unsplash"
 authors: ['Patrick Deziel']
 profile: img/team/patrick-deziel.png
-tags: ['Reinforcement Learning', 'AI', 'Ensign', 'Python']
+tags: ['Reinforcement Learning', 'AI', 'Python']
-description: "Reinforcement learning can be an effective alternative to supervised learning, but how do you keep track of all the models you're building?"
+description: "If you're looking for clever ways to automate decision making at work, don't forget about reinforcement learning!
+RL is much more flexible than manually writing out a ton rules in your code, and it can uncover novel insights that supervised machine learning models cannot."
 ---

-Reinforcement learning can be an effective alternative to supervised learning, but how do you keep track of all the models you're building?
-In this post we will build a RL agent that learns to play Tetris by itself.
+Every time I'm writing complex rules in my code, I remember there's a machine learning technique for this: Reinforcement Learning.
+RL models are able to learn the optimal rules given predefined rewards.
+Read on to learn how!

 <!--more-->

 ## Reinforcement Learning

 Reinforcement learning is a branch of machine learning where the goal is to train an intelligent agent to take actions in an environment in order to maximize a "reward".
-RL has famously been used to defeat the best human players in [Go](https://deepmind.google/technologies/alphago/)(the board game, not the programming language), but the approach is generic enough to extend to domains beyond gaming (robotics, natural language processing, etc.).
+RL has famously been used to defeat the best human players in [Go](https://deepmind.google/technologies/alphago/) (the board game, not the programming language), but the approach is generic enough to extend to domains beyond gaming (robotics, natural language processing, etc.).

 In this post we will explore creating a RL agent of our own to play Tetris.
 If you just want the code, you can check out the repo [here](https://github.com/pdeziel/ai-tetris).